opengisch/qgis-plugin-ci/README.md

                         The Transifex API token.
 If specified translations will be pulled and compiled.
   --allow-uncommitted-changes
-                        If False, uncommitted changes are not allowed before packaging.
-If True and some changes are detected, a hard reset on a stash create will be used to revert changes made by qgis-plugin-ci.
+                        If omitted, uncommitted changes are not allowed before packaging.
+If specified and some changes are detected, a hard reset on a stash create will be used to revert changes made by qgis-plugin-ci.
 ```